miguelleitao/ObjTool/README.md

 ObjTool is a command-line utility to work with Wavefront OBJ files.

+Uses OBJ file format as defined in http://paulbourke.net/dataformats/obj/ Not all OBJ file format specs are implemented.

 _________
 ### Features
 * Join geometry from several OBJ files into one.